roejiley/Allen-Bradley-PLC-Module-Parser/README.md

 	4a.
 Program may take 15-20 seconds to run for extensive amount of files.
 5. A file explorer will pop up, prompting you to save the file.
 	5a.
 Locate a folder where you would like to save the file, ensure to give it a file name.
 	5b.
-The VFD Scraper tool only allows files to be saved in the .CSV format, and the title defaults to "VFD_Firmware.csv".
+The VFD Scraper tool only allows files to be saved in the .CSV format, and the title defaults to "PLC_Modules.csv".
 6. You are done.